 In this kinetic scheme, we have omitted the EF protein but retained GTP, which is critical as the activated carrier providing the driving force for proofreading.
 We have also further simplified the final step of covalent addition of the amino acid.
 The symbol "C" should be thought of as the correct amino acid, in contrast to the wrong amino acid "D" shown in the full model below.

 Only by including the dual cycles with both C and D can we assess the discriminatory power of the model.
-That is, we will not to know the relative likelihoods for C and D to be incorporated into the polypeptide chain.
-And proofreading is discrimination.
+That is, we will need to know the relative likelihoods for C and D to be incorporated into the polypeptide chain.
+Proofreading is discrimination, after all.

 Model specifics